by Tracy Johnson

-Of course Starbucks is selling coffee, not listening.
+Of course, Starbucks sells coffee, not listening.
 And they have customers, not listeners.
 But the principles of cume (customers) and TSL (occasions) are exactly the same.
 Starbucks understands the concept and they use it to drive increased usage and profits.
 Programmers can learn from this.

-Programmers know the key to listening growth is to create appointment tune in occasions.
+Programmers know the key to listening growth is to create an appointment tune-in occasion.
 The more occasions, the higher the ratings.
 It’s also widely understood that repeat listening behavior creates new habits, and that turns into consistent, sustainable ratings performance.

-Starbucks marketing has brilliantly leveraged a loyal fan base over the years.
-They deliver consistency in product, regularly surprise customers with new drinks and offer incentives through their loyalty program.
+Starbucks’ marketing has brilliantly leveraged a loyal fan base over the years.
+They deliver consistency in products, regularly surprise customers with new drinks, and offer incentives through their loyalty program.

 But how can a brand grow when they’ve reached most of the potential audience?
 By increasing occasions and creating new habits for using their product.

 One tactic is a recurring and very popular promotion.
 Treat Receipt adds urgency by recycling the most loyal coffee drinkers (morning users) to a lower-traffic time period.